Honeynut Squash Recipe

 Ingredients needed

 • Honeynut squash.
 Cut into ¼ inch strips.
-Like pumpkin or butternut, the skin is edible so you can keep it intact.
+Like pumpkin or butternut, the skin is edible, so you can keep it intact.

 • Olive oil.
 To drizzle over the squash before baking it.
 Don’t skip this step because even a little oil helps to caramelize the edges and take this veggie up a notch.

-How to make roasted honeynut squash
+How to cook honeynut squash

 how to cook honeynut squash.